Services

 Go ahead and use a hyphen instead of an en dash.
 Not too many people will quibble, and there will be no loss of meaning.

-And create an em dash by one of two ways: leave spaces before and after a hyphen - like this, or type two consecutive hyphens--like this.
-Some blog platforms, such as WordPress, automatically convert a double hyphen to an em dash.
+And create a pseudo-em dash by one of two ways: leave spaces before and after a hyphen - like this, or type two consecutive hyphens--like this.
+Some blog platforms may automatically convert a double hyphen to an em dash.

 And then your hyphens, en dashes and em dashes will all be in their proper places, and your readers won’t stumble over your words.